hettlage/pytest-db-content/docs/quickstart.rst

        assert sorted_novels[0]['author'] == authors[0]
        assert sorted_novels[1]['author'] == authors[2]

 If you run pytest, the test passes without problems.
 But let's go one step further.
-Surely we should not limit ourselves to two sets of authors, we should cover edge cases like empty strings, and wec should include non-ASCII characters.
+Surely we should not limit ourselves to two sets of authors, we should cover edge cases like empty strings, and we should include non-ASCII characters.
 Doing all this manually would be tedious and error prone.
-Instead we rewrite our test using `Hypothesis`, which was automatically installed when you installed `pytest-db-content`.
+Instead we rewrite our test using `Hypothesis <https://hypothesis.readthedocs.io/>`_, which was automatically installed when you installed `pytest-db-content`.

 .. code-block:: python